treboryatska/gitdao/README.md

 So even thought the source code is open, the governance of the project is not.
 This can be a problem.

-I beleive governance of a FOSS project should be able to be more dynamic.
+I believe governance of a FOSS project should be able to be more dynamic.
 It should evolve naturally and seemslessly with the project as people come and go.

 FOSS projects have:

 * Assets: The code, the website, the domain, the social media accounts, the funds, etc.
 * Management: The governance of the project.
 Who can merge pull requests, who can approve features, who can decide what to do with the funds, etc.

 The assets are controlled by management.
-This management can be done by the project founders at the beginnig but as the project evolves this control may or may not need to change.
+This management can be done by the project founders at the beginning but as the project evolves this control may or may not need to change.

 We should also **have the option to be able to split the management of the project between the founders, contributors, owners or even users in whatever way they see fit**.
 There is no easy way to do this today.